Ed-Whyatt/movie-lounge-ms-3/README.md

 ![text](/documentation/mongo-db-documents-images/questions.png)
 ### - movies
 ![text](/documentation/mongo-db-documents-images/movies.png)

 ***

-## Setting up Prosgres local Database and Setting up Flask Development env.py file with vars and keys for mongo database, prosgres database and omdb api wrapper.
+## Setting up Flask Development env.py file with vars and keys for mongo database, prosgres database and omdb api wrapper.

-1. First navigate to [http://www.omdbapi.com/](http://www.omdbapi.com/) select the api key tab and fill in the form for your key.
+1. First navigate to [http://www.omdbapi.com/](http://www.omdbapi.com/) select the api key tab and fill in the form to recive your ondb via email. this will go in the env.py file shown in step 7.
 2. Open the terminal in your gitpod workspace.
 3. To istall the framworks to work with progress database and omdb wrapper type in the terminal:
 ```bash